plumed/plumed2/src/pycv/joss/paper.md

 # Conclusion

 **PYCV** enables Python-based prototyping of CVs in PLUMED 2.
-This model may be an advantage over standard C++-based development in that (a) functions may be prototyped in high-level code, using extensive mathematical libraries, without boilerplate; (b) just-in-time compilation occurs transparently: code changes incur in no compilation and link delays; and (c) CVs may be automatically differentiated in
+This programming model may be an advantage over standard C++-based development in that (a) functions may be prototyped in high-level language, using extensive mathematical libraries, without boilerplate; (b) just-in-time compilation occurs transparently: code changes incur in no compilation and link delays; and (c) CVs may be automatically differentiated in